UQComputingSociety/uqcsbot-slack/CONTRIBUTING.md

      ```

 1. Create your patch, **including test cases where appropriate**.
-1. Run the full test suite, as described in the [README](README.md),
+1. All Python code must adhere to the [PEP-8 Styleguide](https://www.python.org/dev/peps/pep-0008/) as closely as possible.
-  and ensure that all tests pass.
+1. Run the full test suite, as described in the [README](README.md), and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message.

      ```shell